devleaks/cockpitdecks-docs/docs/Button.md

 A *button* is the general term for a key, knob, rotary encoder, slider cursor, or even touch surface on a deck.
 On a given deck, each element that can be pressed, turned, or slid is a *button*.

+For a given deck, all buttons that are available and/or displayed at a moment in time are on the same *Page*, the collection of buttons currently usable on that deck.
+Hence, in the definition of a page, there is a mandatory `buttons` attributes that lists all buttons on that page.

+In that list, each button is defined by a list of attributes that will determine what it does and how it appears on the deck.
+The list of attributes that define a button is called a Button Definition.

+# Button Definition

 The *Button Definition* is a list of parameters that describe what the button will do when it is manipulated and how it will be represented on the deck if the deck can some how represent the state of that button.
 Here is an example of button definition:

 ```yaml